Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

       No
     ```

-2. Select the namespace where the Envoy filters should be created for the traceability agent:
+2. Select the namespace where the Envoy filters should be created for the Traceability Agent:

     ```bash
     ?
 Select the namespace where you would like the ALS Envoy Filters to be applied: